aarongable/draft-acme-ari/draft-aaron-acme-ari.md

   }
 }
 ~~~

-Conforming servers **MUST** provide the renewalInfo resource via POST-as-GET; they **SHOULD** provide it via unauthenticated GET as well.
-Conforming clients **SHOULD** use unauthenticated GET to request renewalInfo resources.

 The server **SHOULD** include a Retry-After header indicating the polling interval that the ACME server recommends.
 Conforming clients **SHOULD** query the "renewalInfo" URL again after the Retry-After period has passed, as the server may provide a different suggestedWindow.